-Assign IP address parameters

-You get valid IP address parameters from your system administrator.
-The assignment of the IP address data happens online in the Siemens SIMATIC Manager starting with version V 5.3 & SP3 with the following proceeding:

-- 1. Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface' the access path to 'TCP/IP -> Network card ....'. - 2.
-Open with 'PLC → Edit Ethernet Node n' the dialog window with the same name. - To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
-The Mac address may be found at the 1. label beneath the front flap of the CPU. - 4.
-Choose if necessary the known MAC address of the list of found stations. - 5.
-Either type in the IP configuration like IP address, subnet mask and gateway. - 6.
-Confirm with [Assign IP configuration]. - ⇒ Direct after the assignment the Ethernet PG/OP channel may be reached online by these address data.
+Assign IP address parameters You get valid IP address parameters from your system administrate The assignment of the IP address data happens online in the Sie- mens SIMATIC Manager starting with version V 5.3 & SP3 with the following proceeding: Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface'the access path to 'TCP/IP -&gt; Network card'.
+2. Open with ' PLC $\rightarrow$ Edit Ethernet Node n ' the dialog window with the same name.
+3. To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
+The Mac address may be found at the 1. label beneath the front flap of the CPU.
+4. Choose if necessary the known MAC address of the list of found stations.
+5. Either type in the IP configuration like IP address, subnet mask and gateway.
+6. Confirm with [Assign IP configuration].
+Direct after the assignment the Ethernet PG/OP channel may be reached online by these address data.
 The value remains as long as it is reassigned, it is overwritten by a hardware configuration or an factory reset is executed.

-Take IP address parameters in project

-- Open the Siemens hardware configurator und configure the Siemens CPU 318-2 (318-2AJ00-0AB00 V3.0). - 2.
-Configure the modules at the standard bus. - For the Ethernet PG/OP channel you have to configure a Siemens CP 343-1 (SIMATIC 300 \ CP 300 \ Industrial Ethernet \CP 343-1 \ 6GK7 343-1EX11 0XE0) always below the really plugged modules. - Open the property window via double-click on the CP 343-1EX11 and enter for the CP at 'Properties' the IP address data, which you have assigned before. - 5.
-Assign the CP to a 'Subnet'.
-Without assignment the IP address data are not used! - Transfer your project.
+Take IP address param- eters in project 1.
+Open the Siemens hardware configurator und configure the Siemens CPU 317-2DP (317-2AJ10-0AB00 V2.6).
+Configure the modules at the standard bus.
+Solution Series CP 343-1 (SIMATIC 300 \ CP 300 \ Industrial Ethernet \CP 343-1 \ 6GK7 343-1EX11 0XE0) always below the really plugged modules.
+Open the property window via double-click on the CP 343-1EX11 and enter for the CP at 'Properties' the IP address data, which you have assigned before.
+5. Assign the CP to a 'Subnet' .
+Without assignment the IP address data are not used!
+6. Transfer your project.
+Standard bus (serial) Standard bus Slot Module